digitalocean/golang-slackbot/README.md

 ## Introduction: Composed Function

 This repository contains a slack bot written in Golang.
 The slack bot uses socketmode and will send back a slack attachment to the channel your bot is in with the status code and body of the returned response.
+You can deploy it on DigitalOcean's App Platform as a Serverless Function component.
+Documentation is available at https://docs.digitalocean.com/products/functions.

 The slack bot takes in 3 slash commmands: presigned url, twilio sms, and sendgrid email.
 It will return back a slack attachment to the channel including the status code and body, which contains either a success message, error message, or presigned url.